karlexceed/base_modpack/README.md

-# Fantasy Base Modpack
+# Base Modpack
 ### by karlexceed

-This is a modpack that combines several other mods that I consider almost necessary for my Minetest worlds.
+This is a modpack that combines several other mods that I consider almost necessary for Minetest worlds.

 It combines:
 - Baked Clay by TenPlus1 (bakedclay)